 Once we have the formers we have some options for spars, lightening holes and sheeting.
 DevFus Foam 2 introduced wing and canopy slots options.
 On my Hawker Hurricane I had to make a template for the wing slot and eyeball it on the fuselage and cut out the recess for the wing.
 It was a bit tricky but worked out OK.

 - CNC Foam cutter with a control board

 - Windows Computer 32 or 64bit

 DevFus Foam 2 isn’t free software but you can download the full version and use nearly every feature.
-The only thing you won’t be able to do is generate the g-code.
-For that you will need a license.
+The only thing you won’t be able to do is to generate the g-code.
+For that, you will need a license.
 Check http://www.devcad.com/eng/prices.asp .
 It’s not the cheapest software but I haven’t found anything that’s come close.
-Version 2 has some extra features such wing and canopy slots.
+Version 2 has some extra features such as wing and canopy slots.

 Hot Wire CNC foam cutter – If you don’t have one yet then I have a series of articles and a free e-book.
 This has all the details, plans and parts list.

-This video is an overview so you can see how the applications works without too much detail.
+This video is an overview so you can see how the applications work without too much detail.

 This video starts at importing an image, our BAE Hawk and then covers creating the outlines of the fuselage.
 The formers are generated and then we use some section cut images of our Hawk to get the jet intakes looking good.
 The is probably where you will speed the bulk of your time.
 Quite a long video around 45 minutes